rachitch78/ThirdProjectCalculatornf/README.md

 # ThirdProjectCalculatornf
-Non functioning calculator with html and css
+Front end of a calculator with html and css